Garus90/data_analysis_projects/README.md

 # data_analysis_projects
-A set of data analysis projects using the python language and libraries
+A set of data analysis projects using the Python language and libraries